coderefinery/cmake/_episodes/03-why-cmake.md

 * A single set of build configuration files that work on all platforms
 * Ability to build shared libraries on all platforms that support it
 * Ability to configure files with system-dependent information, such as the location of data files and other information

+---

+## Note to Python developers

+One day you might need to implement low-level operations to your Python library in Fortran or C or C++ and then CMake can come in handy.